-Shoreline has established a Corporate Travel Account (CTA Account) to be used for purchasing airline and train tickets.
+Shoreline has established a Corporate Travel Account (CTA Account) to be used for purchasing airline tickets.
 Do not make your airline reservations directly with the airline carrier, due to OFM regulations the College CAN NOT reimburse you for airfare.

 State of Washington Car Rental Contract

 Effective August 1, 2004

 Your travel arrangements may require renting a motor vehicle for official state business.
 The State of Washington has a mandatory contract with Enterprise Rent-A-Car effective October 19, 2009.

 This contract is available for travel in the continental United States, including Alaska and Hawaii.
 Local reservations must be made at least 24 hours in advance, seven (7) calendar days in advance for one-way rentals, mini vans, large SUVs and 12 passenger vans.
 Contract user will be authorized to use Corporate Account #45WA038 with Shoreline Community College issued identification card.
 A “user” is defined as an employee of Shoreline Community College.